 About Sandal Castle

-In the latter half of 1460, Richard of York, who was making a bid for the throne, was at Sandal Castle when he was lured into an ambush by the Lancastrians.
-This resulted in the Battle of Wakefield.
+In the early years of the Wars of the Roses, Richard of York was preparing to make a bid for the throne.
+In 1460, he arrived at Sandal Castle when he was lured into an ambush by the Lancastrians.
+The bloody Battle of Wakefield ensued.

-Richard of York’s head, complete with a paper crown was sent to the city of York, there to be displayed over one of the gates “so that York could look out over York”.
-His son Edmund’s head was displayed on the same gate.
-The Battle of Wakefield marked a major victory for the Lancastrians.
+Richard of York’s head, complete with paper crown, was sent to the city of York to be displayed over one of the gates, reportedly “so that York could look out over York”.
+His son Edmund’s head suffered the same fate.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.